Short articles that explain what you need to know: from bills to your rights

-Costs and other information about episodes of care.
+Costs and other information.
 Educational videos explain the many different services, supplies, tests and medications involved in treating complex conditions like diabetes or procedures like knee replacement.
-Our cost estimator can show you the overall cost you can expect to pay for everything you need during these 25 “episodes of care,” both for in-network and out-of-network care.

 The basics of health coverage, from the differences among plan types to how a deductible works and more.
 Health insurance is very complicated, but our educational articles, videos and glossary terms can help you better understand how health insurance works.

 Where to get help.
 We provide links to health-related organizations that can help you.